OneScreenfulOfPython/screenfuls/README.md

 15-lines
 ========

-Examples of useful code using just 15 lines of Python
+Examples of useful code using just one screenful of Python

 Background
 ----------

-At PyConUK 2013, we were told that 15 lines of code was the right size for a Secondary School teacher to git nicely into one lesson plan.
-So we were asked to produce whatever code we could -- ideally doing something awesome -- in just 15 lines of Python.
+At PyConUK 2013, we were told that a screenful of code was the right size for a Secondary School teacher to git nicely into one lesson plan.
+So we were asked to produce whatever code we could -- ideally doing something awesome -- in just one screenful of Python.

 Instructions
 ------------